Stormwater Facilities

 What Type of Stormwater Facility Do You Have?

 Traditional detention and retention basins provide flood control for our community.
 Newer stormwater quality facilities are also designed to treat runoff from development in accordance with the Clean Water Act.
-These newer facilities have a recorded Stormwater Facility Maintenance Covenant that outlines the owner’s responsibilities.
-In addition, an Operation and Maintenance Plan was created to guide maintenance activities specific to your site.
-These stormwater quality facilities require an annual inspection to be submitted to the City by the property owner, see accordions below.
+These most facilities in Wentzville have a recorded Stormwater Facility Maintenance Covenant that outlines the owner’s responsibilities.
+In addition, an Operation and Maintenance Plan was created for newer facilities to guide maintenance activities specific to your site.
+These stormwater quality facilities require an annual inspection to be submitted to the City by the property owner, read more about this below.

 Types of Stormwater Facilities